HelenOffredi/SQL-Projects/README.md

 # SQL-Projects
-A place to showcase my SQL skills
+A place to showcase my SQL code used for analysis